garikAsplund/garik.codes/src/routes/blog/Hello World.md

 Coding, by itself, is not enough.
 In order to become a better programmer, I must look both under the hood and take a bird's-eye view.
 In doing so, I can understand what the code is doing, how it's doing it, and also *why*.
 I'll also discover the implications, good or ill, of different design decisions.

+## Where I'll be tomorrow

-With patience and practice, I plan to go from that curious coding kitten to this beast:
+With patience and practice, I plan to go from that curious coding kitten to this 10x developer:

 ![Future me, coding](https://media.tenor.com/_HwQHDixHnMAAAAC/kitten-cat.gif "Coding cat")